Tuesday, September 26, 2006

 THE FIRST FEW DAYS

-vents.
+The film festival is in full swing and I've been very busy attending the screenings and other fabulous events.
 On Thursday everyone came out for the opening ... drinks at Charles' and then to Argyle Street for the party.
 Everyone was dressed to kill for the red carpet, and Joseph and I got our picture taken with Jill Barber, one of my favourite local talents.

 Friday night was Strangers With Candy.
 A fun film with some hilarious moments (and a very surprise appearance from Sarah Jessica Parker), yet it didn't quite live up to the hype for me.
 It started out good but got a little cookie cutter, teenage movie-esque towards the end.
 There was a great party afterwards at Ryan Duffy's Speakeasy.
 My celebrity cousin, Ron Hynes even made an appearance.